 Master Analyst in

-Financial Forensics™ (MAFF®)
+Financial Forensics® (MAFF®)

 Transaction Advisory Services

-The Transaction Advisory Services (TAS) Workshop is a newly-developed course designed to help consulting practices and CPA firms grow revenues and differentiate their service offering.
-This training enhances the value they bring to their clients to help them grow, optimize, and protect their company’s value, to position them for a successful exit.
+The Transaction Advisory Services (TAS) Workshop is designed to help consulting practices and CPA firms grow revenues and differentiate their service offering.
+This training enhances the value they bring to their clients to help them grow, optimize, and protect their company’s value, and to position them for a successful exit.
 This workshop explores the changing M&A regulations and shifts the emphasis of previous M&A training programs from transaction-centric to shareholder value-centric where the M&A transaction is a “means to an end” rather than the “end” itself.

 Learn more about the Transaction Advisory Services Workshop here.